GaminRick7/Calcura/README.md

 - ❗Report Listings
     - To keep the Calcura community safe, users have the ability to report listings and message rooms which admins can view.
 - 🔒 Lock Chat Rooms
-    - To keep the Calcura community safe, administrators can lock all or individual message rooms.
+    - To keep the Calcura community safe, administrators can lock and delete message rooms.

 ## Installation and Setup